Removing appliqué fabric using appliqué scissors in an enclosed shape

-Keep in mind that in order to do any type of applique, you MUST have a pair of applique scissors.
+Keep in mind that in order to do any type of appliqué, you MUST have a pair of appliqué scissors.
 Honestly, you really don’t need anything fancy.
-I actually have 2 pairs: a nice pair of Gingher appliqué scissors and another cheap pair from Walmart, and I prefer to use the cheaper pair when removing the appliqué fabric from an enclosed shape because they are not as sharp and are less likely to cut my garment.
+I actually have 2 pairs: a nice pair of Gingher appliqué scissors and another cheap pair from Walmart.
+I actually prefer to use the cheaper pair when removing appliqué fabric from an enclosed shape.
+Since they are not as sharp, they are less likely to cut my garment.

 I was actually quite nervous about removing fabric from an enclosed shape when this situation came up initially.
 But if you’re careful – it’s actually no big deal.
 So far – using this method – I haven’t cut any holes in any shirts.
 (Knock on wood.)